Boyd Sleep Air Beds: From Water to Air

-Boyd Sleep (formerly Boyd Specialty Sleep), a manufacturer of waterbeds for 40 years, has made adjustable airbeds for 30 years, almost as long as Sleep Number.
-The SensAire brand by Boyd is now Night Air with its own website and Facebook page.
+Boyd Sleep, a manufacturer of waterbeds for 40 years, has made adjustable airbeds for 30 years, almost as long as Sleep Number.
+The SensAire brand by Boyd Sleep was rebranded and is now called Night Air.

 They have also been making airbeds for other companies for a long time.
 In June 2006 they were making Simmons BeautyRest luxury guest airbed models.
 Since 2013, they have been making Synchrony brand airbeds for Thomasville Furniture.
 Since they are guest beds, Simmons BeautyRest Air Beds will be covered in a separate review.

 Boyd Sleep’s bedroom airbeds, both Night Air and Thomasville Synchrony, come with the choice of two or six air chambers.
 Both brands have pairs of models which differ only in the number of air chambers.